 Assistance is for players, coaches and team manager travel expenses only.
 Exhibition games or tournament trips do not qualify for assistance from this fund.
-Travel to Provincials will be as follows:
+The maximum amount of CRMHA travel grants provided by CRMHA to attend Provincials will be as follows: